Welcome back to Thrillable Hours, my interview series about alternative careers for lawyers.

 With that intro, here are the regular Thrillable Hours questions!

-What made you decide to leave private law firm practice and work in a location independent setting?
+What made you decide to leave private law firm practice and work as a location independent lawyer in a flexible setting?
 Was there a particular moment that catalyzed the decision for you?

 I have always have practiced privately as a sole practitioner – I haven’t worked for a firm since articling 17 years ago.
 Having achieved success in my chosen field I just got bored with the office practice.
 For the five years before I started travelling (i.e. 2002-2007) I schemed endlessly about I how I could work portably.
 For a long time the financial numbers never seemed to work until one day I just said “screw it, I’m going” and over a few months did all the necessary wrapping up to do so.
 Of course overhead dropped to next to nothing, and Canadian income tax became a thing of the past with my non-residency.
 Also, no need to charge my clients HST (the Ontario value-added tax) – life became a lot simpler and cheaper.